Bring Business & Labour Together

 For example: When the state develops new regulations that affect the work at height sector, the IWH ensures an easy and inclusive pathway for the government to interact with and engage industry in terms of business and labour.

 Before promulgating new laws, part of its due diligence requires the government to engage in economic consultations with industry.
 This ensures that major economic setbacks as a result of far-reaching new legislation, are prevented.

 For example: When changes are brought about within the licensing and recognition processes of trained persons – and such changes have a significant economic impact – the IWH can facilitate economic consultations within the industry and provide direct feedback to government on the proposed changes.
 In so doing, the State is saving time and effort while ensuring streamlined legislation.

 Broad consultation is a requirement within any process with far-reaching consequences, particularly as far as legislation is concerned.
 The IWH can prove a key partner in any broad consultation process where safety at height is concerned.

-For example, when new competence modules are developed. the IWH brings together all stakeholders from individuals, to subject matter experts to business and labour.
+For example, when new training/competence modules are developed, the IWH brings together all stakeholders from individuals, to subject matter experts to business and labour.

 Proactive Participant in new or Changed Legislation

 The IWH plays an active role in bringing the industry together in the work at height sector – a hugely important sector of the Construction Industry – and in acting as a voice for the industry.
 It has the advantage of being on the forefront of emerging matters through serving as a platform of engagement for different stakeholders in the industry, and in doing so, it has a finger on the pulse of this sector of the industry.
 By virtue of this position, the IWH is the perfect partner and a proactive participant in the development of new legislation as well as legislation that is being changed.